DavidBakerEffendi/GraPLHook4j/README.md

 ## Basic Process

 GraPLHook4j works through immutable domain objects, and a high level API in order to construct and analyse a code-property graph.
-[Java ASM5](https://asm.ow2.io/) notation is used for method signatures and representing arrays and types.
-An example of this is:
+The notation used is from the [Java ASM5](https://asm.ow2.io/) library.
+Method signatures, arrays and types all follow this representation.
+An example of using the driver API is:
 ```java
 import za.ac.sun.grapl.domain.enums.EvaluationStrategies;
 import za.ac.sun.grapl.domain.models.vertices.BlockVertex;